 Under the EU General Data Protection Regulation (GDPR), the transfer of personal data to a non-EU country may only take place, if the third country in question ensures an adequate level of data protection.
 Until 16 July 2020, the Privacy Shield constituted the EU Commission’s seal of approval for the US-American data protection standards.
 It was on the basis of this agreement that many European companies were able to entertain business relations with US-American partners or simply use US software to process personal data.
 Now that the European Court of Justice declared the Privacy Shield to be invalid, a great number of European companies are facing uncertainties as to how to continue their daily business while remaining compliant with the Court’s decision.
 The judgment puts the burden of assessing whether the US provides an adequate level of data protection on the individual businesses themselves.
 It likewise requires every company to ensure that personal data is only transferred to the US if appropriate safeguards are in place.

 The Privacy Shield Navigator provides customized answers to these pressing questions.
 With BRYTER, businesses can build an interactive questionnaire and the tool then analyzes the user’s inputs to determine a company’s current level of data protection regarding the transatlantic transfer of personal data.
 It automatically detects any possible gaps that might have been created due to the declared invalidity of the Privacy Shield.
-The tool generates data processing agreements and extended standard contractual clauses which may match a company’s individual processes and policies and equally implement the new standards set up in Schrems II.
+Our compliance automation software generates data processing agreements and extended standard contractual clauses which may match a company’s individual processes and policies and equally implement the new standards set up in Schrems II.
 These generated legal documents are ready to be sent to and signed by the US-American business partners immediately.